lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 You are now ready to solving Advent of Code, in style, with extra swagger!

-Tip: If you're using devcontainers, just execute `code .` and you're good to go. :)
+Tip: If you're using devcontainers, execute `code .` and you're ready. :)

 ## Project Structure

 Within your project folder, i.e., {{cookiecutter.project_name}}/{{cookiecutter.project_slug}}, you've got a python file for each day you need to solve, such as `01.py`, as well as a corresponding input file, such as `input/01.txt`.

-You can update the code to solve the puzzle, and put your input in the text file as per Advent of Code (feel free to skip checking it in, if you want; a nice way to do that is to add `{{cookiecutter.project_name}}/{{cookiecutter.project_slug}}/input/*` to your `.gitignore` file).
+You can update the code to solve the puzzle, and put your input in the text file as per Advent of Code (feel free to skip checking it in if you want; a nice way to do that is to add `{{cookiecutter.project_name}}/{{cookiecutter.project_slug}}/input/*` to your `.gitignore` file).

 You've also got the following:

 - `{{cookiecutter.project_name}}/{{cookiecutter.project_slug}}/runner.py`: The CLI; check it out for arguments, or execute just the project with `-h`.
-- `{{cookiecutter.project_name}}/{{cookiecutter.project_slug}}/utils.py`: A utilities file to get you started, but feel free to flesh it out. :)
+- `{{cookiecutter.project_name}}/{{cookiecutter.project_slug}}/utils.py`: A utility file to get you started, but feel free to flesh it out. :)

 ## Executing the CLI

 The CLI will:

-- Run your solution for all days, or the days that you specify (comma-separated list).
+- Run your solution for all days or the days you specify (comma-separated list).
 - Provide the answers you generated, either example or real, for each day.
 - Provide CPU and timing information for each day.
-- Tell you whether it was a "golden" solution; i.e., took less than one second.
+- Tell you whether it was a "golden" solution, i.e., it took less than one second.
 - Tell you whether _all_ together are "golden"; i.e., _all_ took less than one second.

 If you're in the devcontainer, just run the following: